git-srinath/DMS3.0/backend/modules/mapper/python_conversion_archive/DEBUGGING_GUIDE.md

 If the issue persists after following these steps, please provide:
 1. Output from diagnostic script
-2. Relevant log entries (especially lines with "PKGDWMAPR:" or "CREATE_UPDATE_MAPPING:")
+2. Relevant log entries (especially lines with "PKGDMS_MAPR:" or "CREATE_UPDATE_MAPPING:")
 3. Results from the SQL queries above
 4. Your environment setup (single-schema or multi-schema)